 Managing Relationship Stress for Couples

-Spending more time together at home can be stressful, especially during a pandemic.
-It can make it hard to maintain a healthy relationship.
+When you're feeling stressed, it can make it hard to maintain a healthy relationship.
 Here are some ideas on how to cope.

 - Be open about your feelings.

 Try not to bottle up your feelings.
 Let your partner know if you're scared, sad, or frustrated.
 Help them understand what you need.
 Maybe it's a hug or help around the house.

 During times of stress, couples can be more likely to argue.
 When that happens, listen to what your partner is saying.
 Try to understand their concerns and feelings.
 When it's your turn to talk, take a moment before you speak.
 If you feel yourself getting angry or upset, give yourself more time and take a few deep breaths before you react.

 You or your partner may need some time alone.
 Use headphones to listen to music, a podcast, or a book.
 Or find a quiet spot away from others to read a book or do a puzzle.

 - Try new things together.

 Cook a new meal.
 Or start a book club with your partner.
 Read the same book, and then make plans to discuss it together.